RSS to Email: 3 Tips To Get You Started

 The answers to these questions will help you decide how often to schedule your emails.

-One of my favorite lines (as anyone who has come to a webinar knows) is “Nobody wakes up and says, ‘Gee, I’d sure like to sign up for some email today.’”
+One of my favorite lines is “Nobody wakes up and says, ‘Gee, I’d sure like to sign up for some email today.'”

 If you don’t give people a good reason (better yet, several good reasons) to subscribe, well… they won’t subscribe.
 Even if they love your blog.